Stability and instability of Navier boundary layers: stability

 \end{enumerate} \end{defi}

-For $a$ and $\eps$ fixed, such solutions are known to exist and are global in time.
-Moreover, in 2D, we have uniqueness (the proof uses the Galerkin method, see \cite{IS}).
-Likewise, the existence and uniqueness of a classical global-in-time solution $v$ to the Euler equation $\eqref{E}$ when $v_{0}\in H^{s}(\Omega)$, $s>2$, are well-known, and for every $T>0$, $v\in L^{\infty}([0,T],H^{s}(\Omega))$ (see \cite{MB} and references therein).
+For $\eps>0$ fixed, such solutions are known to exist and are global in time.
+Moreover, in 2D, we have uniqueness.
+Likewise, the existence and uniqueness of a classical global-in-time solution $v$ to the Euler equation $\eqref{E}$ when $v_{0}\in H^{s}(\Omega)$, $s>2$, are well-known, and for every $T>0$, $v\in L^{\infty}([0,T],H^{s}(\Omega))$ (see \cite{Bc} or \cite{MB} and references therein).

-Integration by parts leads to the following: let $f,~g\in H^{2}_{\sigma}$, with $f$ satisfying $(\mathbf{NC}a\eps)$.
+Integration by parts leads to the following: let $f,~g\in H^{2}_{\sigma}$, with $f$ satisfying $(NC(a,\eps))$.
 Then

 This allows us to confirm that the weak formulation (\ref{WF}) contains the Navier-Stokes equation, the initial condition and the Navier boundary condition ($\eqref{NP}$ and the divergence-free conditions being given by the choice of the spaces in point 1 of the definition).